StudyHallChelseaPhillips/StudyHallChelseaPhillips/README.md

-- 👋 Hi, I’m Chelsea Phillips.
+- I’m currently learning Python.
-- 🌱 I’m currently learning Python.
+- I've been learning linux for about ten months now.
-- 💞️ I’m looking to collaborate on linux tools.
+- My main objective is to get into space security.
+Right now i am studying to pass the comptia a+ exam.